aiManny/website/README.md

 ## Welcome to My Project Files

 Robotics is my passion.
-Artificial Intelligence, navigation, computer vision, etcetara are the buzzwords captivating my imagination.
 I started building my own contraptions at the age of 14, using mostly with plastic construction pieces.
 One of my earliest robots was a massive [K'nex Robotic Arm](https://www.youtube.com/watch?v=M24NSTdlk6I) that sported basic ultrasonic sensors and hobby motors.
 Since then, the robotics field has grown in applications and my intrigue has expanded with it.

 ### I.A.R.M.
 3.0 (Interactive Autonomous Robotic Manipulator)